n3rub1/DigiCats_Frontend/README.md

 # DigiCats_Frontend

-Frontend application for stray cats with Alex
+Frontend application for stray cats with Miguel